Hell's Mouth to Godrevy circular walk

 Gorse seeds each contain a small body of ant food.
 The seeds also release a chemical which attracts ants from some distance away.
 The ants carry the seeds to their nests, eat the ant food and then discard the seeds, helping them to disperse.

-6. Go through the gate and follow the coast path until you reach a wooden railing where the coast path has been diverted around the collapsing cliffs.
+6. Go through the gate and follow the coast path until you reach a gap in a stone wall beside a wooden railing.

 Kynance Cove on Godrevy Head is a small, inaccessible, rocky beach which is north facing so barely gets any sunshine, and thus much disappointment would arise from packing a bucket and spade, expecting to visit the picture-postcard sandy cove by the same name.
 The name in this case is thought to come from Porth Kynyavos, meaning "cove of the autumn dwelling" whereas the somewhat more famous south-facing beach on the Lizard is thought to be from keynans meaning "ravine".

-7. Follow the path through the gap in the wall and between the wall and fence until you reach another opening with a notice about the wildlife reserve.
+7. Follow the path through the gap in the wall and continue to reach a junction of paths.

 Seals are easily disturbed by the presence of humans (and dogs) and this is can be the difference between life and death for seals in several different ways.
 Perhaps the most obvious is that a panicking seal is liable to injure itself rushing for the water.
 When breeding, even mild disturbance can lead to mothers abandoning their pups which then starve to death.
 More subtly, disturbance also causes seals to burn up their precious energy reserves.
 Even in a "good" year, 75% of young seals can end up dying due to insufficient energy reserves (95% in a very bad year!).
 If a seal looks at you, this should ring alarm bells as it means you're too close.
 To watch seals responsibly, it's important to keep your distance (at least 100m), avoid being conspicuous (e.g. on the skyline) and minimise noise.